Ilyes-Origamist/rrt_star_global_planner/README.md

 This is a ROS Global Planner Plugin that implements the RRT* (Rapidly-exploring Random Tree Star) path planning algorithm.

+We are trying to modify it and implement an improved version of it on a real robot.
 ## RRT* Algorithm Performance

 For better performance, fork this repository and improve your own global planner plugin implementing newer variations of the RRT* algorithm as, for example, the **RRT\*-Smart** or **Dual-Tree RRT\*-Smart**.
 I implemented these algorithms in this repository [Path-Planning-Pygame](https://github.com/rafaelbarretorb/Path-Planning-Pygame) using Python and they reach low-cost paths much faster.